BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 • Our identity as a multi-tendency organization is an asset and something that we embrace to its full advantage, and we are committed to intentionally incorporating minority viewpoints and diverse political perspectives into all of our work rather than striving to mandate agreement among all our members.

-We recognize that the Left in the United States has been historically weakened and fractured, and the Left in Los Angeles is no exception.
+We recognize that the Left in the United States since World War II has been historically weakened and fractured, and the Left in Los Angeles is no exception.
 Indeed, Los Angeles has been developed by capitalist structures along deep regional, racial, and class stratifications that offer significant, unique challenges to building strong Left unity, and it must be our goal to challenge and transcend these divisions.
 Rebuilding and manifesting a strong socialist presence and power in Los Angeles and beyond will require looking at the Left as a complex ecosystem, and defining our role within it accordingly.
-DSA-LA aims to be an influential participant of that ecosystem by acting as a true resource and defining our power in service, not in governance or authority over other organizations in the Left in Los Angeles.
-Our goals encompass our participation in rebuilding a strong Left for everyone, not just members of our organization, and we do not wish to become a totalizing force or offer a singular solution to organizing on the Left.
-Instead, we aspire to build strength through solidarity, and offer a challenging alternative to capitalism for everyone.
+DSA-LA aims to be an influential participant of that ecosystem by acting as a true resource and defining our power in service, not in governance or authority over other organizations in Los Angeles.
+Our goals encompass our participation in rebuilding a strong Left for everyone, not just members of our organization.
+We aspire to build strength through solidarity, and offer a democratic alternative to capitalism for everyone.

 This approach also applies within our own organization.
 We are conscious that our role as a large Local within a growing organization is not to enforce our political vision onto the rest of DSA, but to coordinate efforts in a productive and comradely way.
 We believe that our Local has a great deal to offer DSA National and other DSA Locals, and similarly that they have much to offer us.
 We further recognize that our mission statement and priorities must be reevaluated in response to changing political realities.